se-for-sci/se-for-sci.github.io/content/week10_binding/06-rust.md

 Functions need to be given in the `wrap_pyfunction!` macro.

 This is the classic interface; there's a new interface based on Rust inline modules that is much nicer, as well.
-Here's the new interface, currently (0.21) requires the `experimental-declarative-modules` (PyO3) feature:
+As of PyO3 0.22.0, declarative modules are a stable feature available by default (no feature flag needed):

 ```rs
 /// A Python module implemented in Rust.